iXab3r/EyeAuras.Wiki/home.md

 ## Main concept

 -   **Aura** \- combination of Triggers, Actions, Overlays and Enabling conditions.
 This is what you'll share with others, and this does the actual work.
+-   [**Behavior Tree**](/behavior-trees/gettings-started) \- In short, behavior trees allow specifying to a robot what it should do.
+It's like its brain.
+Actions and Triggers serve as its hands and eyes.
 -   [Enabling conditions](/features/enabling-conditions)
 -   **Triggers** \- any kind of state which could be described in Active/NotActive terms.
 This could be Hotkey (pressed/unpressed or toggle),  foreground Window check (active/not active), Image/Text/Color search result(matched/not matched).
 Aura Active/NotActive state is a combination of states of her child Triggers.
 Trigger has three states:
     -   Active - this means that condition is met, e.g. for WindowIsActive trigger this means that Window with matching title is Active